The 13 Best Streamers For Trout That Get Big Results

 This articulated streamer with a greenish flash back is one of my best streamers for trout.

-This is one of my custom weighted streamer patterns that became one of the best streamers for trout the first year I tried.
-I found out that adding the flashy peacock color on top was the key to this streamer so I started adding it to my other streamer patterns with great success.
+This is one of my custom weighted streamer patterns that became one of my most effective trout best streamers the first year I tried.
+I found out that adding the flashy peacock color on top was the key to this streamer, so I started adding it to my other streamer patterns with great success.

-I use a lot of streamers that are heavily weighted because I find that the smaller streams, small pockets, and small pools require you to start stripping in the line as soon as the streamer hits the water and therefore the streamer needs to sink fast or it will skip across the surface, which makes it tough to catch fish.
+I use a lot of streamers that are heavily weighted because I find that the smaller streams, small pockets, and small pools require you to start stripping in the line as soon as the streamer hits the water, and therefore, the streamer needs to sink fast or it will skip across the surface.

-GUIDE TIP: when streamer fishing, use a shorter 5 to an 8-foot leader and a heavy tippet.
+GUIDE TIP: when streamer fishing, use a shorter 5-foot to 8-foot leader and a heavy tippet.
 I learned the hard way that using a 4X tippet was a great way to donate my favorite streamer patterns to the fish’s mouth.
-Meaning I kept breaking them off on the hookset.
+Meaning, I kept breaking them off on the hookset.

 The 13 Best Streamers For Trout

-There are plenty of great streamers for trout but these ones have proven over and over again to be my most effective and most consistent flies.
+There are plenty of great streamer patterns for trout, but these ones have proven over and over again to be my most effective and most consistent flies.

-Keep in mind that these flies are not in order of best to least effectiveness since different conditions, different days, and even fish moods will dictate the best streamer on a particle day.
+Keep in mind that these flies are not in order of best to least effectiveness.

 1. The Circus Peanut

-My favorite and most effective articulated streamer is called the Circus Peanut and it was one of my very successful students from my Advanced Streamer Fishing Class that got me onto this fly.
+My favorite and most effective articulated streamer is called the Circus Peanut, and it was one of my very successful students from my Advanced Streamer Fishing Class who got me onto this fly.

 It has a flashy, attention-grabbing profile that gets the attention of big and small trout.

 It features a marabou tail, a body made of chenille or dubbing, and rubber strip legs that add to its lifelike motion.
-The articulated design allows it to swim erratically, mimicking an injured or fleeing baitfish which I mentioned early is key to catching large trout.
+The articulated design allows it to swim erratically, mimicking an injured or fleeing baitfish, which is key to catching large trout.

 2. Muddler Minnow Streamer